bks07/tiny-jira-exporter/README.md

 * -o - This stands for _output_ and must be followed by the path to the file where you want to write the CSV data.
 If you do not specify this parameter, the script will use the _default.csv_ csv file inside the folder _export_.
 * -l - This stands for logging; you can define the values debug, info, warning, error, critical, and off.
-When logging is activated, there is no other output on the console than the logging messages.
+When logging is activated, TJE creates an additional .log file besides the CSV file.

 Ensure that the paths are valid and that the config file exists.
 Any further configuration is done inside the YAML file.